hm-lang/core/proposals/README.md

 `over(Load! int): str`, but then calling `over(Load: ALoad!)` or `over(Load; BLoad!)` would look like you're trying to call `over(Load:;)` respectively.
 When you're not trying to rename, `over(Load!)` looks fine, but `over(Load!
 ALoad!)` looks busy.
-Instead, documentation should make it clear what the mutable argument is being mutated for;
+Instead, documentation should make it clear what the writeable argument is being mutated for;
 is it (1) being modified for use outside the function, (2) being taken by the internal scope (and thus mooted in the outside scope), or (3) being swapped with some other value in the internal scope.
 Cases (2) and (3) make more sense for class methods than standard functions,